Qualifying

 - A line of credit beats a term loan for cyclical needs — pay interest only on what you draw.

-- Apply at Find my match — routes to the right product without multiple lender applications.
+- Start at small business financing to compare products, or apply directly at Find my match — routes to the right product without multiple lender applications.